auNLP/A1-getting-started/README.md

 The requirement for the assignment is submitting a working neural network with test included.
 The tests should
 - [ ] that it is able to memorize random 10 examples
-- [ ] generalize it to take an input of `range(n, n+5)` and return n, where n is a whole number between 0 and 2
+- [ ] generalize it to take an input of binary and outputs the corresponding digit.
+Where the possibles inputs is the number between 0 and 1.
-    - you might need to scale the input
 - [ ] Classify more than 90% of digit correctly in the MNIST database
 - [ ] Test that the networks performance improve over 10 epochs